benyap/react-starter-kit-semantic-ui/README.md

 ### React Router

 React Router is a vital part of the React ecosystem that provides routing for Singe Page Applications.
-It enables you to build a full blown application with static and dynamic routes right within React, which allows the whole site to be served as a statically.
+It enables you to build a full blown application with static and dynamic routes right within React, which allows the whole site to be served as a static HTML file, purely managed by JavaScript.
 Find out more at the [official website](https://reacttraining.com/react-router/).

 ### SCSS Breakpoints

 Some useful breakpoint mixins are provided in the `src/app/styles/_bp.scss` file.
-They are provided for convenience and use a mobile-first approach.
+They are provided for convenience when creating responsive design and use a mobile-first approach.
 View the `README.md` file in the `src/app/styles` folder for more details on how to use the mixins.

+### Webpack 3

+[Webpack](https://webpack.js.org/) is a code bundler that allows you to transpile, transform and bundle your code for deployment.
+This project comes with two pre-configured Webpack build processes - one optimised for development, and one optimised for production.
+The configurations support SCSS transpilation, code splitting and dynamic imports, ES6 syntax, as well as async-await and decorators.

 ## What's provided